FranciscoDadone/AnchorSell/README.md

-# AnchorSell - Plugin for Spigot
+# AnchorSell - Spigot plugin

 Spigot plugin to get money using a Respawn anchor.